ganeshbgunjal/MLProject/README.md

-## End TO End machine learning Project.
+## End To End machine learning Project.
 this is very important project for any beginner data scientist.